aiven/aiven-docs/docs/tools/cli/service/flink.md

 ### `avn service flink create-application` {#avn service flink create-application}

-Create a new Aiven for the Apache Flink® application in the specified service and project.
+Create an Aiven for the Apache Flink® application in the specified service and project.

 | Parameter                | Information                                                                                                                                                       |